Greetings and welcome back, Rush Limbaugh, the EIB Network.

 Well, now that adds clarity, doesn't it?

-CNN's still reporting he's not going anywhere.
+CNN still reporting he's not going anywhere.

-They're the only ones, every all the other networks.
+They're the only ones every all the other networks.

-Mubarak to meet protesters' demands, Mubarak to step down.
+Mubarak to step down.

-Egyptian officials say Mubarik will leave.
+Egyptian officials say Mubarak will leave.

-Mubarak will be flogged at dawn.
+Ubarik will be flogged at dawn.

-Mubarak march to the sea in change.
+Mubarak marched to the sea in chains.

-Mubarik dead and buried as of noon Saturday.
+Mubarak dead and buried as of noon Saturday.

 CNN says he's not going.